 Selected engagement experiences include leading teams assisting in:

-- For Li Ion Battery manufacture he led a strategic assessment of power generation market entry opportunities.
+For a Li ion battery manufacturer, he led a strategic assessment of power generation market entry opportunities.
 This involved detailed characterization of energy storage applications in the grid and an assessment of business model options, regulatory barriers, and economics.
-Working with the senior management of the company, the team prioritized market opportunities, partners and assisted the company in developing a strategic roadmap for the market.
+Working with the senior management of the company, the team prioritized market opportunities and partners, and assisted the company in developing a strategic road map for the market.

-- For a US based energy equipment manufacturer led a strategic planning project focused on identifying growth opportunities.
+For a U.S.-based energy equipment manufacturer, he led a strategic planning project focused on identifying growth opportunities.
 This project involved two phases.
-The first phase focused on characterizing the company’s strengths, weaknesses and identifying and assessing business growth options.
+The first phase focused on characterizing the company’s strengths and weaknesses, and identifying and assessing business growth options.
 In phase two, business strategies were developed for the top three opportunities.
 The company has implemented the recommendations.

-- For the New York State Energy Research and Development Authority (NYSERDA) he was responsible for the Energy and Environmental Technology program, assisting startup businesses in NY with business strategy, partnering and raising capital.
+For the New York State Energy Research and Development Authority (NYSERDA), he was responsible for the Energy and Environmental Technology program, assisting startup businesses in New York with business strategy, partnering, and raising capital.
 He has assisted NYSERDA with their incubator program and also with several of their programs for startup business assistance.

-- For a major electric utility, he directed an R&D benchmarking project to compare best practices in R&D portfolio management at leading, international utilities and leading fortune 500 companies
+For a major electric utility, he directed an R&D benchmarking project to compare best practices in R&D portfolio management at leading international utilities and fortune 500 companies.